tiprankstipranks

 We are subject to complex and changing laws, regulations, and public policy debates that expose us to regulatory scrutiny, potential liabilities, increased costs, reputational harm, and other adverse effects on our business.

-Our operations are subject to complex and changing state and federal laws, regulations, and public policy debates on subjects, including, without limitation, the following: - Pricing and underwriting practices;- Claims practices;- Loss and loss expense reserves;- Exiting geographic markets and/or canceling or non-renewing policies;- Sustainability-related issues, including sustainability investment mandates;- Climate change, including potential liability for related public disclosures;- Assessments for guaranty funds and second-injury funds, and other mandatory assigned risks and reinsurance;- The types, quality, and concentration of investments we make;- Minimum capital requirements for the Insurance Subsidiaries;- Dividends from our Insurance Subsidiaries to the Parent;- Privacy and data security;- Tax;- Antitrust;- Consumer protection;- Advertising;- Sales;- Billing and e-commerce;- Intellectual property ownership and infringement;- Digital platforms;- Internet, telecommunications, and mobile communications;- Media and digital content;- Availability of third-party software applications and services;- Labor and employment;- Anti-money laundering; and - Workplace environmental, health, and safety issues.
-Changes to laws and regulations can adversely affect our business by increasing our costs, limiting our ability to offer a product or service to customers, requiring changes to our business practices, or otherwise making our products and services less attractive.
+Our operations are subject to complex and changing state and federal laws, regulations, and public policy debates on subjects, including, without limitation, the following: - Pricing and underwriting practices;- Claims practices;- Loss and loss expense reserves;- Exiting geographic markets and/or policy cancellations or non-renewals;- Climate change and sustainability-related issues, including reporting, investment, and other mandated actions;- Assessments for guaranty funds, second-injury funds, and other mandatory assigned risks and reinsurance pools;- The types, quality, and concentration of investments we make;- Minimum capital requirements for the Insurance Subsidiaries;- Dividends from our Insurance Subsidiaries to the Parent;- Privacy, data security, and related public disclosures for breaches;- Tax;- Antitrust;- Consumer protection;- Advertising, media, and digital content;- Sales;- Billing and e-commerce;- Intellectual property ownership and infringement;- Technology, digital platforms, artificial intelligence, and predictive and other modeling types;- Internet, telecommunications, and mobile communications;- Availability of third-party software applications and services;- Employment and workplace rules related to human resources practices and environmental, health, and safety issues;- Anti-money laundering; and - Corporate social responsibility.
+Changes to laws and regulations can adversely affect our business by increasing our costs, limiting our ability to offer products or services to customers, requiring changes to our business practices, or otherwise making our products and services less attractive.
+In addition to regulatory changes, broader public policy changes and political uncertainties can have an impact on our business results.
+For example, (i) tariffs and related trade policy shifts can disrupt supply chains and increase costs, creating uncertainty for pricing and loss cost assumptions, and (ii) prolonged government shutdowns result in a lapse in the National Flood Insurance Program ("NFIP"), which would impact our Standard Personal Lines results.
 While we underwrite risks only in the U.S., international regulatory developments, primarily capital adequacy and risk management requirements in the European Union ("EU"), may influence U.S. regulators as they develop or revise domestic regulatory standards.
-We have implemented policies and procedures designed to ensure compliance with applicable laws and regulations.
-However, we can provide no assurance that our employees, contractors, or independent distribution partners will not violate such laws and regulations or our policies and procedures.
-To some degree, we have multiple regulators whose authority may overlap and may have different interpretations and/or regulations related to the same legal issues.
-Consequently, we have the risk that one regulator's position or interpretation may conflict with another regulator on the same point.
-For example, if Congress passed legislation regulating insurer solvency oversight and state regulators remained responsible for rate approval, we could be subject to a conflicting regulatory framework that could impact our profitability and capital adequacy.
+We have designed and implemented policies and procedures to ensure compliance with applicable laws and regulations.
+However, we cannot provide assurance that our employees, contractors, or independent distribution partners will not violate such laws, regulations, or our policies and procedures.
+To some degree, we have multiple regulators whose authority may overlap and whose interpretations and/or regulations related to the same legal issues may differ.
+Consequently, there is a risk that one regulator's position or interpretation may conflict with another regulator on the same point.
+For example, (i) if Congress passed legislation regulating insurer solvency oversight and state regulators remained responsible for rate approval, we could be subject to an inconsistent regulatory framework that could impact our profitability and capital adequacy or (ii) the difference between California's more expansive view of required climate disclosures as compared to those of the SEC.
 The cost of complying with various laws and regulations, potentially conflicting laws and regulations, and changes in those laws and regulations, could have a material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings.
 Insurers are subject to regulatory, political, and media scrutiny.
 We are subject to government market conduct reviews and investigations, legal actions, and penalties.
-There can be no assurance that our business will not be materially adversely affected by the outcomes of such examinations, investigations, or media scrutiny in the future.
+There can be no assurance that our business will not be materially adversely affected by the outcomes of such activity in the future.
 If we are found to have violated laws and regulations, it could materially adversely affect our reputation, financial condition, and operating results.

 Litigation & Legal Liabilities1 | 5.0%